ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ### Updating Your Project from Future Development of the Jamstack Application Toolkit

-You can use the `update-jamstack-toolkit.sh` script to pull in certain changes from the Jamstack Application toolkit repo.
+You can use the `jam-on.mjs` command line tool to pull in certain changes from the Jamstack Application toolkit repo, using a command like the following:
+`node jam-on.mjs update [desired tag or branch]`

 Specifically, this script will update:

 - Any `core` files in `src` - see **Modifying Code, Components, and Styles** for more details
-- The `src/assets/vendor` directory that contains the Ontario Design System files and other third-party dependencies
+- The `src/assets/vendor` directory that contains the Ontario Design System files and any other third-party dependencies

+The scripts

-You should [refer to the Jamstack Application Toolkit repo](https://git.ontariogovernment.ca/service-integration/application-development-toolkit/jamstack-application-toolkit) for available release tags and modify the script to use the appropriate one using the `tag` variable.
+You should [refer to the Jamstack Application Toolkit repo](https://git.ontariogovernment.ca/service-integration/application-development-toolkit/jamstack-application-toolkit) for available release tags.

 ## Development